monk-io/docs/docs/develop/entities.md

     # remove entity type
     monk delete guides/person

-This example already extends Monk API, but it is not doing much, apart from storing and retrieving structured data.
+This example already extends MonkOS API, but it is not doing much, apart from storing and retrieving structured data.
 We have to write Lifecycle scripts to apply custom logic.

 ## Lifecycle scripts